-Software can be used to create reports based on glucose readings from FreeStyle Libre 3 Sensors.
+Software can be used to create reports based on glucose readings.
 Go to www.FreeStyleLibre.com and follow onscreen instructions to download and install the compatible software.
 You are responsible for keeping your computer secure and up to date, for example by using anti-virus software and installing system updates.